Electrical Engineering Degree

 What are my study options?

-Individuals are able to study for their Bachelor’s of Engineering (BEng) full or part-time, however, the courses are not available through online or distance learning due to the practical nature of the course.
-Students learn practical skills throughout the course through the workshop and classrooms making it a degree that you can only obtain by attending a university or college to compete it.
+Individuals can study for their Bachelor’s of Engineering (BEng) full or part-time, however, the courses are not available through online or distance learning due to the practical nature of the course.
+Students learn practical skills throughout the course through the workshop and classrooms making it a degree that you can only obtain by attending a university or college to complete it.

-There are many degrees available with EEE on its own or as part of a joint degree where a student is able to study two subject areas, for example, BEng Electrical and electronic engineering, or to pair it with management or business.
+There are many degrees available with EEE on its own or as part of a joint degree where a student can study two subject areas, for example, BEng Electrical and electronic engineering, or to pair it with management or business.

 What should I expect from studying Electrical Engineering?

-During the first year of study candidates will gain insight into circuit theory, electronic and digital programming, energy and environment, engineering design and micro-processing and micro-controlling.
-Studying an engineering course allows students to enhance their problem-solving skills and turn creativity into reality with help of their tutors and fellow classmates.
+During the first year of study, candidates will gain insight into circuit theory, electronic and digital programming, energy and environment, engineering design and micro-processing and micro-controlling.
+Studying an engineering course allows students to enhance their problem-solving skills and turn creativity into reality with the help of their tutors and classmates.

 How will I be assessed?